 - negative comments about an employees religious beliefs

-- use of racially offensive works, phrases, epithets
+- use of racially offensive words, phrases, epithets

 - derogatory or intimidating references to an employee's mental or physical impairment.